xrootd/xrootd/docs/TESTING.md

 ### Enabling tests during CMake configuration

 XRootD unit and integration tests are enabled via the CMake configuration option `-DENABLE_TESTS=ON`.
-Unit and integration tests may depend on CppUnit or GoogleTest (a migration from CppUnit to GoogleTest is ongoing).
-Therefore, the development packages for CppUnit and GoogleTest (i.e. `cppunit-devel` and `gtest-devel` on RPM-based distributions) are needed in order to enable all available tests.
+Unit and integration tests may depend on GoogleTest.
+Therefore, the development packages for GoogleTest (i.e. `gtest-devel` or equivalent) are needed in order to enable all available tests.
 Here we discuss how to use the [test.cmake](../test.cmake) CTest script to run all steps to configure and build the project, then run all tests using CTest.
 The script [test.cmake](../test.cmake) can be generically called from the top directory of the repository as shown below

 ```sh
 xrootd $ ctest -V -S test.cmake